millerado/find-closest-state-park/README.md

 - display more info about parks
 - connect with Google Maps for directions to park
 - saving search results in local storage
+- auto scroll down, so user can see results after searching